netia1128/battleship/README.md

 ## Design
 ![Battleship](https://user-images.githubusercontent.com/76889420/121447084-334b3480-c952-11eb-863d-a6ca933af210.png)
+Battleship is initiated through a runner file which creates a new instance of a game class.
+The game interacts with the player through the statement class.
+As the user sets up the game, two instances of the player class are instantiated, with each player instance instantiating their own board, ships, and cell instances.
+An evaluator module services both players and boards to ensure ship placements and proposed shots are valid.

 ## Testing
 The project uses Rspec to test the project.
 Each method contained within the project has an accompanying test.
 Particular attention was paid to edge cases.

 ## How to Play

-After cloning the project, cd into the project folder and from the command line run ```$ ruby battleship_runner.rb ```.
+After cloning the project, cd into the project folder and from your CLI run ```$ ruby battleship_runner.rb ```.
 This will initiate a new game.